 The Segment's product lines include pressure sensitive labels, shrink sleeves, stretch sleeves, in-mould labels, precision printed and die cut metal, glass and plastic components, expanded content labels, pharmaceutical instructional leaflets, specialty folded cartons, graphic security features, extruded or labeled plastic tubes, aluminum aerosols or specialty bottles and printed polymer security film substrates.
-The CCL Segment now operates 149 plants globally, which includes 37 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 34 in the United States.
+The CCL Segment now operates 158 plants globally, which includes 40 manufacturing plants in North America, three plants in Canada, one in Puerto Rico and 36 in the United States.

-In Europe, the CCL Segment now operates 55 manufacturing plants, with three plants in Austria, three in Denmark, four in France, 13 in Germany, one in Hungary, three in Italy, three in the Netherlands, four in Poland, four in Russia, two in Switzerland, and 15 in the United Kingdom.
+In Europe, the CCL Segment now operates 57 manufacturing plants, with two plants in Austria, three in Denmark, four in France, 14 in Germany, one in Hungary, five in Italy, three in the Netherlands, four in Poland, four in Russia, two in Spain two in Switzerland, and 13 in the United Kingdom.